Patrice Bergeron: Personal life

-Bergeron is of both French-Canadian and Irish descent, by way of his father, Gerard Cleary.
+Bergeron is the son of Gerard Cleary, a city foreman, and Sylvie Bergeron, a social worker.
+Bergeron is of both French-Canadian and Irish descent, by way of his father.
 Although his legal surname is Bergeron-Cleary, it was truncated to Bergeron for simplicity.

-Bergeron and his wife Stephanie Bertrand have three children together: Zach, Victoria, and Noah.
+Bergeron and his wife Stephanie Bertrand have four children together: Zach, Victoria, Noah, and Felix.
+He enjoys playing guitar in his free time.